CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_advanced_enterprise_general.md

 ### Data Structures
 #### What is the difference between Stack and Queue data structure?
+Stack and Queue both are the non-primitive data structures.
+The main differences between stack and queue are that stack uses LIFO (last in first out) method to access and add data elements whereas Queue uses FIFO (First in first out) method to access and add data elements.
 #### What is a graph?
 What are simple graphs?
 What are directed graphs?
 What are weighted graphs?
+A Graph is a non-linear data structure consisting of nodes and edges.
+The nodes are sometimes also referred to as vertices and the edges are lines or arcs that connect any two nodes in the graph.
+A node is a basic unit of a data structure, such as a linked list or tree data structure.
+Nodes contain data and also may link to other nodes.
+Links between nodes are often implemented by pointers.

+**Simple graph:** A graph with no loops and no parallel edges is called a simple graph.
+**Directed graph:** In a directed graph, each edge has a direction.
+**Weighted graphs:** Each edge of a graph has an associated numerical value, called a weight.
+Usually, the edge weights are nonnegative integers.
+Weighted graphs may be either directed or undirected.
 #### What are trees?
 What are binary trees?
 What are binary search trees?
+**Tree:** A tree is an undirected graph in which any two vertices are connected by exactly one path.
+In a tree there exist only one path between any two vertices whereas a graph can have unidirectional and bidirectional paths between the nodes.
+In the tree, there is exactly one root node, and every child can have only one parent.
+As against, in a graph, there is no concept of the root node.
+Unlike Arrays, Linked Lists, Stack and queues, which are linear data structures, trees are hierarchical data structures.

+Main applications of trees include:
+- Manipulate hierarchical data.
+- Make information easy to search (see tree traversal).
+- Manipulate sorted lists of data.
+- Router algorithms

+**Binary tree:** a binary tree is a tree data structure in which each node has maximum two children, which are referred to as the left child and the right child.

+**Binary search tree:** Binary Search Tree is a node-based binary tree data structure which has the following properties:

+- The left sub-tree of a node has a key less than or equal to its parent node's key.
+- The right sub-tree of a node has a key greater than to its parent node's key.

+The above properties of Binary Search Tree provide an ordering among keys so that the operations like search, minimum and maximum can be done fast.
 #### How can you store graphs in programs?
 What are the advantages/disadvantages per each?
 #### What are graph traversal algorithms?
 What is BFS, how does it work?
 What is DFS, how does it work?
 #### How does dictionary work?
+HashMap in Java works on hashing principle.
+It is a data structure which allows us to store object and retrieve it in constant time O(1) provided we know the key.
+In hashing, hash functions are used to link key and value in HashMap.

+When we call put method, hashcode() method of the key object is called so that hash function of the map can find a bucket location to store value object.
+When you want to retrieve the object, you call the get() method and again pass the key object.
+This time again key object generate same hash code (it's mandatory for it to do so to retrieve the object and that's why HashMap keys are immutable e.g. String) and we end up at same bucket location.
 #### Why is it important for keys in a hashmap to have an immutable type?
 (Consider string for example.)
+If immutable, the object's hashcode wont change and it allows caching the hashcode of different keys which makes the overall retrieval process very fast.
+Also for mutable objects ,the hashCode() might be dependent on fields that could change, if this happens you wont be able to find the key (and its value) in the HashMap since hashCode() returns different value.

 ### Algorithms
 #### What is QuickSort?
 Describe the main logic of this sorting algorithm.
+QuickSort is one of the most efficient sorting algorithms and is based on the splitting of an array into smaller ones.
+The name comes from the fact that, quick sort is capable of sorting a list of data elements significantly faster than any of the common sorting algorithms.

+Quicksort first divides a large array into two smaller sub-arrays: the low elements and the high elements.
+Quicksort can then recursively sort the sub-arrays.
+The steps are:

+1. Pick an element, called a pivot, from the array.
+2. Partitioning: reorder the array so that all elements with values less than the pivot come before the pivot, while all elements with values greater than the pivot come after it (equal values can go either way).
+After this partitioning, the pivot is in its final position.
+This is called the partition operation.
+3. Recursively apply the above steps to the sub-array of elements with smaller values and separately to the sub-array of elements with greater values.
 ## Software design

 ### Security